 OpenStore is hiring.
 It’s seeking engineers, designers, business development specialists, marketers and operators.
 While experience at a startup is helpful, it’s not a pre-requisite.

 “I think the key is a growth mindset,” Lanter said.
 “We’re growing really quickly, things are changing all the time, much faster than a traditional tech company, so we want people who are excited about that – and open to that energy.”

 The new recruits, Miamians among them, will be joining a high-growth company at an exciting inflection point, between building out the initial version of the product in July and the plan to acquire hundreds of companies next year and more than quadruple the team to 150 to run these businesses at scale.
 What’s more, the new recruits will be part of the growing #MiamiTech movement Rabois helped kick off as an early mover in a flood of investors and founders that followed.
 In the third quarter of this year, venture capital hit an all-time high for companies in the South Florida region, and has continued with raises such as the $150 million round raised by homegrown Papa, now a unicorn.
-OpenStore declined to release its post-money valuation but given that its valuation was reportedly $250 million after its Series A, it is likely well on its way to becoming one, too.
+OpenStore declined to release its post-money valuation but given that its valuation was reportedly $250 million after its Series A and reportedly about $750 million now, it is well on its way to becoming one, too.

 Rabois’ “build in Miami” requirement hasn’t hurt OpenStore’s recruiting.

 “I think Miami sells itself,” Lanter said.
 “Maybe people will be a little hesitant to move here like myself before I visited but the key is once a candidate visits, they just fall in love with the city.”

 READ MORE FUNDRAISING NEWS ON REFRESH MIAMI: